pjwl33/Group.pRov/README.md

 Beat Group.r
 =================

-GA WDI Final Project - a jam-session room, where users can collaboratively create tracks together, only through submitting user-generated-tracks that the user wants to share
+**GA WDI Final Project - I made a Rails application (heavy utilization of JavaScript) to allow users to collaborate as a group and play improv music**

 ---